Retrun to document top page

 inter-system transfer of any GPS topographic detail surveys, road, sea,

-air and orbital navigation systems, terrestrial object location tracking,
+air and orbital navigation systems, cadastral data, terrestrial object

 ·

-As the encoding uses the bit-level manipulation, the output data item
+As the encoding uses the bit-level manipulation, the coordinate item

-are exchanged in binary form with systems executing on (much more common)
+if the coordinates are exchanged in binary form with systems executing on

-little-endian hardware, the application must reverse byte order before
+(much less common) big-endian hardware, the application must reverse byte

-As an example, following are the coordinates of a single location (Aoraki)
+Following is an example of the coordinates of a recognizable location

-in different coordinate formats, all commonly used by Library functions:
+(Aoraki) in different coordinate formats used by the Library functions:

 .